Unconventional musicology-based approaches to classical-music performance

 Public world premiere: Morelia, Mexico, December 4, 2021.

-Piano recitals, chamber music concerts, and multi-layered recordings.
-Works by Johannes Brahms.
+Piano recitals, chamber concerts, and multi-layered recordings featuring works by Johannes Brahms and Clara Wieck-Schumann.